Climate ▸Forecast ▸April ▸May ▸

-In Cuba the local climate is tropical with temperatures that are between 25°C and 32°C during the day throughout the year.
+In Cuba, the local climate is tropical, with temperatures ranging between 25°C and 32°C during the day throughout the year.
 Because there is almost always a reasonable amount of wind, the tropical temperature is tempered a bit.
-In the period from November to May it can even feel quite fresh in the evening, which is quite rare for a tropical climate.
+From November to May, it can even feel quite fresh in the evening, which is rare for a tropical climate.

-In general there is a drier season from November to April, and a rainier season from May to October.
-However even during the rainy season, the sun shines for much of the day and 6 to 9 sunshine hours are recorded daily.
-Most of the time within half an hour you see a dark grey sky break open, after which a clear blue sky remains.
+In general, there is a drier season from November to April and a rainier season from May to October.
+However, even during the rainy season, the sun shines for much of the day, with 6 to 9 sunshine hours recorded daily.
+Most of the time, within half an hour, a dark grey sky breaks open, followed by a clear blue sky.

-If you look at the temperatures and amounts of rain, you can say December until April is the best travel time.
-It is not too hot and the chance of rain is considerably smaller in this drier period than in the wetter period.
-Another great period are the months of July and August.
-These months fall into the monsoon period, but during these two months there will be less rain than during the months of May, June, September and October.
+Considering temperatures and rainfall, December to April is the best time to travel.
+It is not too hot, and the chance of rain is considerably smaller in this drier period than in the wetter months.
+Another great period is July and August.
+These months fall within the monsoon period, but they generally experience less rain compared to May, June, September, and October.

-The country is prone to frequent hurricanes, these are most common in September and October.
+The country is prone to frequent hurricanes, which are most common in September and October.

-Interested in more detailed Weather and Climate information for Cuba?
+Are you interested in more detailed information for various cities in Cuba?

 1. Yearly average minimum and maximum temperatures